 - Independent contractors who may transport students on minibuses or in taxis

 All visitors to the school may be asked to bring formal identification with them at the time of their visit.
 They must follow the procedure below.

 Once on site, all visitors must report to the reception entrance.
 No visitor is permitted to enter the school via any other entrance under any circumstances.

 At reception, all visitors must state the purpose of their visit and who has invited them.
 They should be ready to produce formal identification upon request.
-These include an enhanced DBS certificate to include Child and Adult if working with our Post 16 students and 2 forms of I.D, 1 must contain a photo.
+These include an enhanced DBS certificate and 2 forms of I.D, 1 must contain a photo.